FIWARE/tutorials.IoT-over-MQTT/README.md

 > between the Motion Sensor and an IoT Agent, a similar dummy HTTP request was sent to update the `count` value.
 This
 > time the IoT Agent is configured to listen to MQTT topics, and we need to post a dummy message to an MQTT topic.

-When running using the MQTT transport protocol, the IoT Agent is subscribing to the MQTT **topics** and the device monitor will be configured to display all MQTT **messages** sent to each **topic** - effectively it is showing the list messages received and sent by Mosquitto.
+When using the MQTT transport protocol, the IoT Agent is subscribing to the MQTT **topics** and the device monitor will be configured to display all MQTT **messages** sent to each **topic** - effectively it is showing the list messages received and sent by Mosquitto.